Add data set to Bar chart

 Function: Add data set to Bar chart

-This action allows you to add a complete set of data to an existing Bar chart UI element on your application page.
-This is useful for dynamically displaying new information or updating charts with fresh data, making your visualizations interactive and responsive.
+This action allows you to add a new collection of data points, known as a "data set," to an existing Bar chart on your application page.
+This is useful for dynamically updating charts, adding new series, or displaying different categories of information within the same chart.

 Input

-- Bar chart UI element (Type: PART, Required): This is the specific Bar chart component on your page where you want to add the new data.
-You'll typically select this directly from your application's UI.
+- Bar chart UI element: The specific Bar chart on your page where you want to add the new data set.
+This is a required input.

-- Name (Type: STRING, Required): The display name for this data set, which will appear in the chart's legend or tooltips.
-If not provided, the "Code" will be used as the name.
+- Name: The display name (text) for this data set, which will typically appear in the chart's legend.
+This is a required input.

-- Points (Type: STRING, Required): A list of numbers, separated by semicolons (e.g., "10;25;15;30").
-These numbers represent the heights of the bars (y-axis values) for this data set.
-The bars will be drawn in the order you provide the numbers, and the x-axis labels will be generated automatically (first number = first bar, second number = second bar, etc.).
-If not provided, the data set will start without any points.
+10;25;15;30).
+These numbers represent the heights of the bars for this data set.
+The bars will be drawn in the order you provide the numbers, with the chart automatically generating labels for the x-axis (first number = first bar, second number = second bar, and so on).
+This is a required input.

 Output